 Forty-two percent of the population is age 45 or better.
-Politically, residents lean to the right.
+Politics are split down the middle.
 Forty percent of locals have at least a four year college degree.
 Manitou has grown by 6% within the last decade, and racial diversity is minimal.
-The cost of living is 17% above the national average, and the crime rate meets the national average.
+The cost of living is 32% above the national average, and the crime rate meets the national average.

-The median single family home price is $395,000, and no cookie cutter, tract housing is here.
+The median single family home price is $598,000, reflecting a 15% increase from a year ago, and no cookie cutter, tract housing is here.
 Many residences, some restored and others needing a little TLC, date from the late-1800s and early-1900s.
 Most are in close proximity to one another on narrow, steep streets that radiate from the main road.
 Dwellings outside of town, which are mostly expensive chalets and large custom homes, often come with mountain acreage.
 Apartments are not plentiful, but a few single family homes are for lease.

 Colorado is considered tax friendly for retirees.
 For people age 55 to 64, $20,000 of retirement income, including Social Security, is exempt from state income tax.
 People age 65 and better may exempt $24,000.
-Real estate taxes are assessed on 9.13% of a property's fair market value, and for people age 65 or better who have lived in their residence for 10 years or more, 50% (up to a maximum reduction of $200,000) of their primary residence's value is exempt from taxation.
-The annual taxes on a $395,000 Manitou home are approximately $2,397.
-The state income tax is a flat 4.63%, although residents just voted to reduce that to 4.55%, and the state sales tax is 2.9% (food for home consumption is exempt).
+When it comes to property taxes, for people age 65 or better who have lived in their primary residence for 10 years or more, up to 50% of the first $200,000 in actual home valuation is exempt from taxation.
+The average effective property tax rate (the annual tax payment as a percentage of median home value) in Manitou is .45%.
+The annual taxes on a $598,000 home are approximately $2,695, without a homestead exemption.
+The combined sales tax is

 Manitou borders Colorado Springs but seems a world away.
 The road from Colorado Springs is a busy thoroughfare, and except for a destination sign, there really is no physical separation between the two towns.
 Yet there is no mistaking the moment one arrives in Manitou.